How Long Before A Move Should I Contact A Moving Company?

 Education

-Some of the world’s most prestigious and famous universities are located within an hour from London, including Oxford and Cambridge Universities.
-There are plenty of other universities in the city of London too, like University of London and University College London.
+Some of the world’s most prestigious and famous universities are located within an hour of London, including Oxford and Cambridge, which consistently rank in the top 10 globally.

 Culture